Comparing Singlet Testing Schemes

 \subsection{Comparison for noisy quantum channel}

 Consider the scenario in which Eve takes no action, however the quantum channel used for state transmission to Alice and Bob is affected by noise.
-Different quantum channels are afflicted with different types of noise, however, for a simple case analysis, we assume the noise is rotationally invariant.
+Different quantum channels are afflicted with different types of noise, however, as a simple example, we can consider a depolarising channel that replaces the singlet with the maximally mixed state with probability $\delta$.

 The effect of this noise on a singlet can be modelled by two-qubit Werner states, with these being the only set of states invariant under arbitrary unitary transformations acting equally on both qubits \cite{Werner1989}.
-The two-qubit Werner state can be defined as